Emilia0309/sql-challenge/README.md

 8 different analysis based on provided measures

-A data base schma also of the different tables
+A data base schema also of the different tables